EmriNesimi/SeniorProject/readme.md

 <!-- CONTACT -->
 ## Contact

-Your Name – [LinkedIn](https://www.linkedin.com/in/emri-nesimi-4740a526a/) – emrinesimi@yahoo.com
+Emri Nesimi– [LinkedIn](https://www.linkedin.com/in/emri-nesimi-4740a526a/) – emrinesimi@yahoo.com

 <p align="right">(<a href="#readme-top">back to top</a>)</p>